tatemae/capret/README.md

 Running CaPReT
 --------------

-To start the analytics server, run the following:
+To start the server, run the following:

     mongod &   (or start mongo some other way) node server.js